A free easy to sew cute koala bear pattern for beginners

-2. Place the calico with the traced outline facedown and pin the pouch into position on the untraced side of your material.
+2. Place the calico with the traced outline face down and pin the pouch into position on the untraced side of your calico.
 You might need to hold the calico up to the light in order to see the outline of the koala so that you can put your pouch in the right place.
 I sewed my pouch on with seed beads to make it look pretty…mums need a bit of pampering just after they’ve had a baby.

-3. Attatch the koala nose (which should be available from a craft supply shop) onto the same side of the material as the pouch.
+3. Attach the koala nose onto the same side of the calico as the pouch.

-4. Now put the calico with the traced side facing upwards onto a piece of greyish-brown homespun or onto whatever colour you've chosen for the koala's back.
-When you sew them together remember to leave a turning gap at the bottom.
+4. Now pin the calico with the traced side facing upwards onto a piece of brown homespun.
+Sew them together along the traced line.
+Remember to leave a turning gap.
 Then just turn the whole thing inside out (which basically turns it right side out).